Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 -------------------------------

 The first step is to make the custom modules installable in the new Odoo version.
-This means, in a first instance, making sure there is no traceback or warnings when installing them.
+This means, starting by ensuring there are no tracebacks or warnings during their installation.
 For this, install the custom modules, one by one, in an empty database of the new Odoo version and fix the tracebacks and warnings that arise from that.

-..
-TODO Re-check and explain better the examples, ideally add references to PR such as attrs change
+.. todo:: Add examples or references to PR such as attrs change

 This process will help detect issues during the installation of the modules.
 For example: